VER: Vision Expert Transformer for Robot Learning via Foundation Distillation and Dynamic Routing: Related Works

 While MoE has been widely applied in language processing and general computer vision~\citep{riquelme2021scaling,fedus2022switch}, its application to robotic learning remains relatively unexplored.
-Our work bridges this gap by adapting MoE principles for vision-based robotic policy learning, especially on embodied perception, introducing specialized routers that dynamically select visual representations most relevant to specific robotic tasks.
+Our work bridges this gap by adapting MoE principles for vision-based robotic policy learning, introducing specialized routers that dynamically select visual representations most relevant to specific robotic tasks.